yoctoproject/poky/documentation/ref-manual/variables.rst

       For more information on speeding up builds, see the ":ref:`dev-manual/speeding-up-build:speeding up a build`"
       section in the Yocto Project Development Tasks Manual.

+      For more information on how to limit the resources used during builds, see the :doc:`/dev-manual/limiting-resources` section of the Yocto Project Development Tasks Manual.

    :term:`PARALLEL_MAKEINST`
       Extra options passed to the build tool install command